 The first step in Freytag’s Triangle is the exposition, which introduces the story.

-The writer should lay out the characters, setting, and other background information.
-Most of the time, the protagonist is introduced first and some other characters.
-The time and place of the setting are also mentioned.
+The writer should lay out the characters, setting, and other background information for the protagonist, antagonist, etc. Most of the time, the protagonist is introduced first, along with a few supplemental characters.
+The time and place of the setting are also introduced in the first quarter of the story.

 Often the exposition tees up the original setting or ‘normal world’.
 In other words, what does status quo look like for the hero/protagonist and the other characters?